moff4/schema_schecker/README.md

 obj - some object
 schema - json_validator
-key is name of top-level object (or None) ; (for log) schema ::= type of this object : list/dict/str/int/float or "const" OR schema ::= dict - {
+key is name of top-level object (or None) ; (for log) schema ::= type of this object : list/dict/str/int/float (can be tuple of types) or "const" OR schema ::= dict - {
   type         : type of this object : "list/dict/str/int/float or "const"